Perfect pure quantum state transfer via state restoring and ancilla measurement: Restoring of -excitation state

-Eliminating $\Gamma_{i}$ from this system we end up with the single equation, which is the $N^{(S)}_k$-order polynomial in $|\lambda|^2$ with real coefficients depending only on the elements of $\hat V$, see the detailed proof in the Appendix \ref{Section:A1}, Eq. (\ref{lamDp}).
-Since the restoring system (\ref{Wort32}), (\ref{Wort312}) is satisfied, the parameter $\lambda$ exists.
-Therefore, the mentioned polynomial equation must have at least one real positive root $|\lambda|$ expressed in terms of the elements of $\hat V$. $\Box$
+Eliminating $\Gamma_{i}$ from this system we end up with the single $N^{(S)}_k$-order polynomial Eq.(\ref{lamDp}) for $\lambda^2$ with real coefficients depending on the elements of $\hat V$.
+Detailed derivation of Eq.(\ref{lamDp}) is given in the Appendix \ref{Section:A1}. }Since the restoring system (\ref{Wort32}), (\ref{Wort312}) is satisfied by the condition of this Proposition, the parameter $\lambda$ exists.
+Therefore, the polynomial equation (\ref{lamDp}) must have at least one real positive root $\lambda^2$ expressed in terms of the elements of $\hat V$. $\Box$

-We will derive and solve the polynomial equation for $|\lambda|$ in Sec.\ref{Section:num} for the particular examples, see Eq.(\ref{bb3}).
+We will derive and solve the polynomial equation { (\ref{bb1})} for $\lambda$ in Sec.\ref{Section:num} for the particular examples, see Eq.(\ref{bb3}).

-We shall note that Proposition 2 is closely related to condition (\ref{Wort32}) that equate all $\lambda$-parameters.
-It is not applicable to the restoring algorithms in Refs.\cite{Z_2018,FPZ_2021} where all $\lambda$-parameters are different.
+We shall note that Proposition 2 { is stipulated by} condition (\ref{Wort32}) that equate all $\lambda$-parameters.
+It is not applicable to the restoring algorithms in Refs.\cite{FPZ_2021} where all $\lambda$-parameters are different.

 Thus, the absolute value of $\lambda$ is completely defined by the entries of the matrix $\hat V$.
-This matrix depends on the time $\tau$, while its dimensionality is defined by the dimensionality of the extended receiver.
-Consequently, $|\lambda|$ also depends on $\tau$ and $N^{(ER)}_k$.
-Proposition 2 removes necessity to solve the optimization problem in the full extend, because any set of parameters $\varphi$ satisfying the restoring system (\ref{Wort32}), (\ref{Wort312}), (\ref{Wort313}) yields $|\lambda|$ from the list of roots of the polynomial equation, see Eq.(\ref{lamDp}).
-Nevertheless, we have to solve the restoring system, at least, for two following purposes.
-First, solving the restoring system we construct the unitary transformation $W_{ER}$.
-Second, to clarify which of the supplied roots of polynomial equation (\ref{lamDp}) is realizable by the unitary transformation.
-In the examples of Sec.{Section:num} this is the minimal root.
-At the moment, we can not be sure that $W_{ER}$ can yield only the minimal root $|\lambda|$ of the polynomial equation (\ref{lamDp}) for any dimension of sender and any excitation number $k$. }
+This matrix depends on the time $t_0$, while its dimensionality is defined by the dimensionality of the extended receiver.
+Consequently, $\lambda$ also depends on $t_0$ and $N^{(ER)}_k$.
+Proposition 2 removes necessity to solve { the maximization problem for $\lambda$} in the full extend, because any set of parameters $\varphi$ satisfying the restoring system (\ref{Wort32}), (\ref{Wort312}), (\ref{Wort313}) yields $\lambda$ from the list of roots of the polynomial equation (\ref{lamDp}). { Nevertheless, we have to solve the restoring system, at least, for two following purposes.
+First, solving the restoring system we construct the unitary transformation $W_{ER}$, {which is required for realizing the state restoring in the PST- algorithm.} Second, to clarify which of the supplied roots of polynomial equation (\ref{lamDp}) is realizable by the unitary transformation.
+In the examples of Sec.\ref{Section:num}, this is the minimal root.
+At the moment, we can not be sure that $W_{ER}$ can yield only the minimal root $\lambda$ of the polynomial equation (\ref{lamDp}) for any dimension of sender and any excitation number $k$. } }